kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 determine the health of the service?**

-  N/A: This KEP does not propose a service, only leverages the existing Kuebernetes API service and CRD extension mechanism.
+  N/A: This KEP does not propose a service, only leverages the existing Kubernetes API service and CRD extension mechanism.

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**

-  N/A: This KEP does not propose a service, only leverages the existing Kuebernetes API service and CRD extension mechanism.
+  N/A: This KEP does not propose a service, only leverages the existing Kubernetes API service and CRD extension mechanism.

 * **Are there any missing metrics that would be useful to have to improve observability of this feature?**

-  Default metrics for CRDs in general for number of requests by workload source would improve
+  Default metrics for CRDs in general for number of requests by workload source would improve observability of this feature.

 ### Dependencies